Everton suspend first-team player amid police investigation

 No details have been revealed regarding the player in question or the charges involved.

-The Premier League club are, however, assisting the autorities with their inquiries.
+The Premier League club are, however, assisting the authorities with their inquiries.

 Editors' Picks